-All of our cards under the Walmart MoneyCard program are currently issued by GE Capital Retail Bank, formerly GE Money Bank.
+Through the third quarter of 2013, our cards under the Walmart MoneyCard program were issued by GE Capital Retail Bank, formerly GE Money Bank.
 We are in the process of obtaining regulatory approval for our proposed transition of this program to our subsidiary bank.
 There can be no assurance that we will obtain regulatory approval and consequently our relationship with GE Capital Retail Bank may continue to be a critical component of our ability to conduct our business and to maintain our revenue and expense structure.